Nadia Colburn

 Nadia Colburn (born December 5, 1972) is an American poet, teacher, literary critic, and writing coach based in Cambridge, MA.
 She has published poetry and prose in a wide range of national publications and her poetry book The High Shelf was published in 2019.
 She was a founding editor of Anchor Magazine.
 Nadia Colburn is a recipient of Pen/New England Discovery Award and Jacob K. Javits Fellowship.

-Background
+Early life and education

 Colburn grew up in New York City.
 She graduated magna cum laude and Phi Beta Kappa from Harvard University with a B.A. in English.
 She went on to get a Ph.D. in English Literature at Columbia University and has worked as a professor at Lesley, MIT, and at Stonehill College.

 Colburn co-founded Anchor Magazine: The Intersection of Spirituality and Social Justice in 2013.
 She is the founder of the writing school Align Your Story.
 Her classes combine writing, mindfulness, and embodied practices.
 Colburn often writes about the environment, social justice, women's issues, and mindfulness.
 She lives in Cambridge, MA with her husband and two children.